chentianran/chentianran.github.io/teaching/applinalg/syllabus-S2023.markdown

 ## Textbook and lecture notes

+- _Applied Linear Algebra: The Decoupling Principle_
+  (2nd Edition)
+  by **Lorenzo Sadun**,
+  ISBN: 9780821844410
+- Additional lecture notes and supplemental materials can be found on our course page.
 <!-- The required textbook is:
 _Introduction to applied linear algebra_
 by __Stephen Boyd and Lieven Vandenberghe__
 (ISBN 9781316518960) -->

 <!-- The following textbooks are recommended (but not required) supplemental textbooks. -->

-Lecture notes
-can be found on our course page.
+Please be aware that the instructor will **not** read the textbook to you.
+It is your responsibility to read the textbook.

 ## Attendance